nerab/paradeiser/README.md

         GATEWAY=$(netstat -rn | grep "^0.0.0.0" | cut -c17-31); ping -c1 $GATEWAY >/dev/null; arp -n $GATEWAY | tail -n1 | cut -c34-50

 The location is then used to assign a label to one or more hostname@MAC strings, which will be used in a report.

+## Miscellaneous Design Thoughts

+### MVC

+* If a view cannot be found, just do STDOUT.puts - but what?
+We need the view… maybe using Highline tables with paging.

+* If the whole MVC thing makes sense, then `bin/pom` is the router.
+It defines what goes where.

 ## Issues